 Walk-in or Call-in Monday through Friday 10:00 a.m. to 4:00 p.m.
 No appointment necessary.
 We also provide after hours phone support at 303.492.6766.

-CAPS offers free counseling to all CU Boulder students.
+CAPS offers free counseling to all currently enrolled CU Boulder students.
 CAPS is a place where you can talk confidentially with a licensed psychologist, social worker, or professional counselor who respects and understands your needs.
 We provide up to 6 free individual counseling sessions per academic year.

 We offer free, unlimited groups and workshops for students each semester.